ryanmokeefe/js-dom-quotes/README.md

 1. Select the `<body>`
 - Select the `<header>`
-- Select all of the elements with class .quote
+- Select all of the elements with class "quote"
 - Select all of the subject elements
 - Select the navigation links
 - Select all the quotes in the "life" section.